 Determine and Create a Business Structure

 Singapore authorities have worked hard to simplify the company registration processes.
-However, you need to have a business structure at hand to successfully register the company.
+However, you need to have a business structure at hand to successfully register your company.
 There are six primary company incorporation options namely:

 - Sole proprietorship